Kong/aws-workshops/aws-modernization-with-kong/content/040_kong_enterprise_setup/043_prometheus_grafana.md

 ### Create a Global Prometheus plugin
 First of all we have to configure the specific Prometheus plugin provided by Kong.
-After submitting the following declaration, all Ingresses defined will have the plugin enabled and, therefore, include their metrics on the Prometheus endpoint exposed by Kong Data Plane.
+After submitting the following declaration, all Ingresses defined will have the plugin enabled and, therefore, include their metrics on the Prometheus endpoint exposed by the Kong Data Plane.
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: configuration.konghq.com/v1
 kind: KongClusterPlugin
 metadata:
-  name: prometheus-plugin
+  name: prometheus
   annotations:
     kubernetes.io/ingress.class: kong
   labels: